 Why Salt Is Used

-However, salt isn’t the only thing you have to worry about during the winter.
-Snow can also carry a lot of debris, including dirt, oils, rock chips and other abrasive materials.
+However, salt, magnesium chloride, and other de-icing chemicals aren’t the only thing you have to worry about during the winter.
+Snow can also carry a lot of debris, including dirt, oils, rock chips, and other abrasive materials.
 These can have an impact on your car’s paint, leading to scratches and chips.
 Not only should you be asking how to protect your vehicle from road salt, but you should be wondering how to protect your car paint in winter.

 Ways to Protect Your Car During Winter